How to run a disk cleanup

 Windows 98, 2000, ME, and XP come with a Disk Cleanup utility.
 To run it, go to “Start” then click “Programs” (or in Windows XP, “All Programs”) then click “Accessories” then click on “System Tools.”
 Then click “Disk Cleanup.”

-Another way to access disk cleanup is to go to My Computer, right click on the drive you want to cleanup (Disk cleanup is uaully done on a hard drive such as c:) then click “Properties” and click on “Disk Cleanup” (note: in older versions of windows you might have to click on “Tools” after you click on “Properties” and then click “Disk Cleanup”) What is Disk Cleanup and Why Should I Run it?
-Over time, unneccassary files accumulate on your hard-drive, taking up unneccassary space.
-The Disk Cleanup utility will find these files and delete them.
+Another way to access it is to go to My Computer, right click on the drive you want to cleanup (usually done on a hard drive such as c:) then click “Properties” and click on “Disk Cleanup” (note: in older versions of windows you might have to click on “Tools” after you click on “Properties” and then click “Disk Cleanup”) What is Disk Cleanup and Why Should I Run it?
+Over time, unnecessary files accumulate on your hard-drive, taking up unnecessary space.
+This utility will find these files and delete them.
 This will free up space on your hard drive.

 Thank you-Written by Matthew Elton